by En Passant Par La Montagne

 The team has now reported back and the first edition of La montagne prend ses quartiers was a big success.
 More than 200 young people, aged from 12 to 18 and living in the priority districts of the Pilgrims in Chamonix and Sallanches, were able to take part in the different stages of the project.
 Elements of the plans for Sallanches have had to be postponed to next spring due to COVID-19 restrictions, but despite that, the initiative has already had a hugely positive impact on many young people.

-In the current circumstances, the #itsgreatoutthere team was not able to visit the project in person, so we were delighted when Elsa Germain of En Passant par la Montagne sent us a short film about La montagne prend ses quartiers, which you can watch below.
+In the current circumstances, the #itsgreatoutthere team was not able to visit the project in person, so we were delighted when Elsa Germain of En Passant par la Montagne sent us a short film about La montagne prend ses quartiers, which you can watch above.
 It clearly demonstrates how the young people who were involved over the summer not only learned a huge amount, but also relished the opportunity to enjoy adventures in the mountains and quickly developed a love for getting active in the outdoors.
 That is exactly the response that the #itsgreatoutthere campaign sets out to achieve and it is very satisfying to see the evidence of how that works in practice.